 The Tickeron Price Growth Rating for this company is (best 1 - 100 worst), indicating steady price growth.
 VELO’s price grows at a higher rate over the last 12 months as compared to S&P 500 index constituents.

 The Tickeron Profit vs. Risk Rating rating for this company is (best 1 - 100 worst), indicating that the returns do not compensate for the risks.
 VELO’s unstable profits reported over time resulted in significant Drawdowns within these last five years.
 A stable profit reduces stock drawdown and volatility.
-The average Profit vs. Risk Rating rating for the industry is 90, placing this stock worse than average.
+The average Profit vs. Risk Rating rating for the industry is 84, placing this stock better than average.

 The Tickeron SMR rating for this company is (best 1 - 100 worst), indicating weak sales and an unprofitable business model.
 SMR (Sales, Margin, Return on Equity) rating is based on comparative analysis of weighted Sales, Income Margin and Return on Equity values compared against S&P 500 index constituents.
 The weighted SMR value is a proprietary formula developed by Tickeron and represents an overall profitability measure for a stock.